1 - Telemetry Monitoring

 1. Select Create Collector

-4. Click Close and follow the relevant section below based on your Provider.
+2. Follow the relevant section below based on your provider.

 Microsoft Azure